abattenhouse/ncov/docs/src/tutorial/genomic-surveillance.rst

 Prerequisites
 -------------

-1. :doc:`build-with-custom-data`.
+1. :doc:`custom-data`.
 These instructions will create the build to be modified in this section.